Chapter 1: The Architecture of Curiosity

 - “Statistical analysis of 10,000 songs showed that tracks with higher energy scores (as measured by Spotify’s algorithm) were significantly more likely to appear in workout playlists.”

 Discussion: Which types of evidence are more emotionally compelling?
 Which are more generalizable?
 How might you combine both in a research report?
+Can you think of a parallel example from a non-music context (news, advertising, health communication) where anecdotal and statistical evidence would serve different functions?

 Reflection Questions

-Prediction Errors: Barrett suggests that our brains constantly make predictions and update them when wrong.
+Prediction Errors: Barrett (2017a) suggests that our brains constantly make predictions and update them when wrong.
 Reflect on a time when your prediction about media was challenged by evidence.
 What was your “sacred flaw,” and what prompted you to revise it?

 The Role of Anecdote: Think about claims you’ve made or heard recently: “TikTok is destroying attention spans,” “Streaming has killed album-oriented music,” “Podcasts are the future of news.”
 Are these based on anecdotes or data?
 How would you test them systematically?